Wu Song: Slaying the tiger

-Learning later that the man he hit earlier is not dead, Wu Song decides to return home.
-On the way, he passes by an inn near Jingyang Ridge, which puts out a banner that reads "After Three Bowls, Do Not Cross the Ridge", and goes in for a break.
-The innkeeper explains that the inn's home-brewed wine is so strong that customers would get drunk after having three bowls and could not cross the ridge ahead.
+Upon learning that the man he knocked out is not dead, Wu Song heads home and passes by an inn near Jingyang Ridge where he sees a banner reading "After Three Bowls, Do Not Cross the Ridge", and goes in for a break.
+The innkeeper explains that the inn's homebrewed alcoholic drink is so strong that customers usually get drunk after consuming three bowls and cannot cross the ridge ahead.
 Still sober after three bowls, Wu Song demands more.
-By the end of his meal, he has consumed 18 bowls of wine but still looks steady.
+By the end of his meal, he has consumed 18 bowls but still looks steady.
 He is about to leave when the innkeeper stops him and warns him about a fierce tiger on the ridge.
-Wu Song suspects that the man is hoaxing him to spend the night at his inn.
+Wu Song suspects that the innkeeper is trying to scare him into spending the night at the inn.
 Ignoring the advice, he continues his journey, armed with only a quarterstaff.

-Nearing the ridge, Wu Song spots an official notice warning of a tiger ahead.
-Not to lose face, he could not turn back.
-As he moves on, he starts to feel the effects of the wine.
-So he takes a nap on a big rock.
-As he falls asleep, the tiger leaps out from the woods, shocking him out of his stupor.
-After narrowly dodging the tiger's first three charges, Wu Song attempts to fight back but breaks his staff on a tree.
-Unarmed, he summons all his might and manages to pin the tiger face down with his arms.
-He then rains blows on its head using his bare fists.
-After punching the tiger unconscious, he picks up his broken staff and whacks the tiger till he is sure it is dead.
-Exhausted and fearing that another tiger might appear, he then flees the spot after a short rest, and runs into some local hunters, who are amazed to learn of his incredible feat.
-Impressed, the local magistrate of the nearby Yanggu County (in present-day Liaocheng, Shandong) offers him the job of chief constable.
-Wu Song accepts it and settles down, and surprisingly runs into his long-separated brother Wu Dalang, who has also moved to Yanggu from Qinghe.
+As he approaches the ridge, Wu Song spots an official notice warning travellers about the tiger.
+To avoid losing face, he presses on and starts feeling the effects of alcohol, so he takes a nap on a large rock.
+As he is resting, the tiger leaps out of the woods and shocks him out of his stupor.
+After narrowly dodging the tiger's first three charges, Wu Song attempts to fight back but breaks his quarterstaff on a tree.
+Unarmed, he musters all his strength and manages to pin the tiger face down in a pit with his arms, raining blows on its head with his bare fists.
+After punching the tiger unconscious, he picks up his broken quarterstaff and keeps hitting the tiger until he is sure that it is dead.
+Exhausted, he leaves the spot after a short break and encounters some local hunters, who are amazed at his incredible feat.
+Impressed, the local magistrate of the nearby Yanggu County offers him the job of a chief constable.
+Wu Song accepts and settles in the county, where he unexpectedly meets his brother Wu Dalang, who has moved to Yanggu from Qinghe.

 According to some narrations in Yangzhou storytelling, particularly the "Wang school", Wu Song's slaying of the tiger took place "in the middle of the tenth (lunar) month" of the "Xuanhe year [1119]".